Dhiman23/End-toEnd/README.md

 3. **Push Docker Image to ECR**: Once the Docker image is built, Jenkins pushes it to the corresponding ECR repository using the provided version tag.
 This allows us to track and manage different versions of the application easily.

-## Step 6: Amazon EKS (Elastic Kubernetes Service) Deployment
+## Step 6: Amazon EKS (Elastic Kubernetes Service) Deployment with Terraform
 Amazon EKS is our chosen platform for Kubernetes-based container orchestration.
 Kubernetes helps manage and scale our containerized applications efficiently.
+To create and manage the EKS cluster, we utilize Terraform, an infrastructure-as-code (IaC) tool.

 The deployment to Amazon EKS involves the following steps:

+### Using Terraform for EKS Cluster Creation
+1. **Terraform Configuration**: We maintain Terraform configuration files that define the desired state of our EKS cluster.
+These files describe resources like the EKS cluster, node groups, and networking configurations.

+2. **Infrastructure as Code**: Terraform allows us to declare our infrastructure as code, ensuring that the EKS cluster is consistently provisioned and can be versioned alongside the application code.

+3. **Infrastructure Plan**: Before applying changes, Terraform generates an execution plan, showing the proposed changes to the infrastructure.
+This helps us review the planned actions before proceeding.

+4. **EKS Cluster Creation**: By running `terraform apply`, Terraform provisions the EKS cluster, including the necessary AWS resources like EC2 instances for worker nodes and networking components.

+### Deploying Application to EKS
 1. **Kubernetes Configuration**: We maintain Kubernetes deployment and service YAML files in our Git repository.
 These files define the desired state of our application, including the number of replicas, resource requests, and any other configuration details.

-2. **Apply Kubernetes Configuration**: As part of the Jenkins pipeline, we use the Kubernetes CLI (kubectl) to apply the changes defined in the Kubernetes YAML files.
+2. **Kubectl Apply**: As part of the Jenkins pipeline, we use the Kubernetes CLI (kubectl) to apply the changes defined in the Kubernetes YAML files.
 This action triggers the deployment and scaling of the application on the EKS cluster.

 3. **Rolling Updates**: Kubernetes ensures seamless updates by using rolling updates.
 This means that the new version of the application is gradually rolled out while maintaining the desired number of replicas.
 If any issues occur, Kubernetes automatically rolls back to the previous version, ensuring high availability.